nilsonsangy/Nilsosint/README.md

-# NilScan
+# Nilsosint
-NilScan is a collection of open-source tools and scripts for OSINT (Open Source Intelligence), focused on digital footprinting, data collection, and target reconnaissance.
+Nilsosint is a collection of open-source tools and scripts for OSINT (Open Source Intelligence), focused on digital footprinting, data collection, and target reconnaissance.

 ## Setup and Installation